-Heat bathing is an ancient practice practiced throughout history across many cultures, continuing today in the Russian banyas, American Indian sweat lodges, and Finnish saunas.
+Heat bathing is an ancient practice that has existed throughout history across many cultures.
+It continues today in Russian banyas, American Indian sweat lodges, and Finnish saunas.

-One thing that researchers generally agree on is that thermal therapy can help reduce systemic inflammation.
+Steam rooms alone cannot treat severe conditions, but researchers generally agree that thermal therapy can help reduce systemic inflammation.

 • stroke